gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Then push a button!
 Any button!"
 Maddy frantically began slapping her paws on keyboards and twisting dials.
-A heartbeat later her sister joined in.
+Her sister joined in,
+hands flying in panic.

 "Desist!"
 Patient crackled imperiously.